WASdev/sample.rtcomm.healthcare/README.md

 2. Healthcare Agent -- A support agent providing assistance with using the website via chat and video.
 3. Healthcare Doctor -- A Doctor who is available to provide immediate assistance through chat andvideo.

+A live demo of this app is located here:  http://rtcomm-healthcare.wasdev.developer.ibm.com/sample.rtcomm.healthcare/

 ##Requirements

 1. A Liberty Profile server that runs with the `rtcomm-1.0` feature enabled.